How to Tell When Your Brake Discs Need Replacing

 What Do Brake Discs Do?

-When the brake pedal is applied, the brake caliper presses the brake pads against the disc, creating friction to slow the vehicle.
+Brake discs, also known as brake rotors, are mounted to the wheel hub.
+They rotate with the wheel.
+When the brake pedal is applied, the brake caliper presses the brake pads against the disc.
+This creates friction, which slows the vehicle.

 Signs Your Brake Discs Need Replacing